What do you do if you think you need a lawyer? CII can help.

 - Identify options available to those employees to respond to if not to anticipate them.

-Since it was founded in 2010, CII has assisted intelligence officers by helping them understand and address the challenges and risks they faced, how processes work, the options available and, where appropriate, identify experienced attorneys to represent them.
+Since it was founded in 2010, CII has assisted intelligence officers by helping them understand and address the challenges and risks they faced, how processes work, the options available and, where appropriate, identify experienced private attorneys to represent them.
 These situations have included matters involving:

 - Civil and criminal investigations and trial.